measurement-kit/measurement-kit/doc/api/common/fapply.md

 argument all the following arguments and, if the functor returns a result, returns such result.

+The `fapply_with_callback` template function is similar except that it receives a callback separately.
+The callback will be passed as the last argument to the functor.
+This is an optimization that avoid the concatenation of tuples in `fcompose`.

 # EXAMPLE

 See `example/common/fapply.cpp`.

 # HISTORY

-The `fapply` template function appeared in MeasurementKit 0.7.0.
+The `fapply.hpp` header appeared in MeasurementKit 0.7.0.